ArtSabintsev/Cognac-Xcode/README.md

 ## About
 Cognac is a theme composed of 11 colors that are easy on the eyes in both normal and light-reduced screens.
 All of the chosen colors are adjacent or complimentary to each other on the color wheel, excluding the black and gray colors.

+Cognac is available for many other editors at http://github.com/ArtSabintsev/Cognac.

 ## Palette

 Color | Palette | Hex | Usage